edhowland/vish/Builtins.md

   ## nul?(list) - true if list is the Null list : ()

+  ## undefined? object - true if object is an undefined

   ## ix(arr, index) - should work with lists or dicts (arrays/hashes)